Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 10) "85"
 ```

-To list scores on history in descending order in names:
+To list out student's score on history in descending order with names.
 ```
 SCRIPT LOAD "
 local key = KEYS[1]